Flinders

 Frequently Asked Questions - Infrastructure

-Key infrastructure and planning changes likely to influence Flinders include: Rosebud Hospital Advocacy Campaign (Proposed); Jetty Road Overpass (Cancelled) (Under Assessment); Rosebud Foreshore Redevelopment (Planning); Rosebud Plaza Shopping Centre Redevelopment (Completed); and Parkdale Estate Community Carbon Forest (Proposed).
+Key infrastructure and planning changes likely to influence the Flinders SA2 include: Rosebud Hospital Advocacy Campaign (Proposed); Jetty Road Overpass (Cancelled) (Under Assessment); Rosebud Foreshore Redevelopment (Planning); Rosebud Plaza Shopping Centre Redevelopment (Completed); and Parkdale Estate Community Carbon Forest (Proposed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 Infrastructure investment analysis indicates significant investment of approximately $876 million in infrastructure projects affecting the region.